How can I help you?

 In addition to my day job I am a Student Mentor for Professional Skills at De Montfort University, and am involved with various other projects that include giving seminars at schools, colleges and universities in London and the South East, running career advice sessions and so on.
 I have also given lectures at medico-legal events such as the Royal College of Ophthalmologists Annual Congress.

-Outside of work, I live in Harlow with my wife Roxanne and our ragdoll cat Lola, am a long-suffering Spurs supporter and boxing fan, and have been in various bands over the years – I am in the process of starting up a new project so hope to be back on stage in the near future.
+Outside of work, I have recently moved from the suburbia of my home to the lovely village of Elsenham with my wife Roxanne and our ragdoll cat Lola.
+I am a long-suffering Spurs supporter and boxing fan, and have been in various bands over the years – I have just started up a new project following the pandemic so you could find me on stage in a pub or club near you soon.